 Austin has attended festivals and master classes around the world, including IMS Prussia Cove, London Master Classes, and the Pacific Music Festival in Japan.
-He is Co-Principal Cello at the Lakes Area Music Festival in Minnesota, where he returns for his eighth season, and regularly performs with the Strings Music Festival in Steamboat Springs, Colorado.
+He is Co-Principal Cello at the Lakes Area Music Festival in Minnesota, where he returns for his 10th season, and regularly performs with the Strings Music Festival in Steamboat Springs, Colorado.

 Austin holds a Master’s degree from Northwestern University’s Bienen School of Music and a Bachelor’s degree from the Eastman School of Music, studying under Hans Jørgen Jensen and Steven Doane.
 Important mentors include Yo‐Yo Ma, Silver Ainomäe, and the Miró Quartet.
 He plays on a French cello made by Francois Caussin, 1830.